lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 Version
 -------
 Lubuntu ships with version 0.14.1 of Date and Time.
-The icon for Date and Time looks like a watch face.

 How to Launch
 -------------